Skip to content

 • Gentle stretching exercises

-• Pain medication (if you’re not sure what’s safe and suitable for you, check with your GP)
+• Pain medication (check with your GP if you are not sure what is safe and suitable for you).

 If your period pain is intense or you also have dizziness, nausea, diarrhoea, or vomiting during your period then do see your GP.